solrevdev/solrevdev.github.io/uses/index.md

 **Visual Studio Code Extensions**

-I use a lot of these but here are some of my favourites:
+I use a lot of these but here are some of my favorites:

 - [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)
 - [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)